smtilson/pp2-quiz-project/README.md

 ![Desktop site wireframe](/assets/images/screenshots/wireframe-desktop.png)

 Due to space limitations, the instructions were moved to a landing page.
-The score area was also broken into two parts.
+An area was also added for displaying feedback to the user.

 ## Features <a name="features"></a>
 ### Features